 Drones have become increasingly popular over recent years, with many people and organizations adopting the technology.
 From delivering pizza to aiding search and rescue missions, drones have huge potential.
-Drone-based delivery services are one of the most well-known uses for the technology.
+Also, Drone-based delivery services are one of the most well-known uses for the technology.
 In recent years, we’ve seen Amazon leverage drones to make direct to your door deliveries.
-This is a great opportunity for businesses to leverage to provide their service to areas that are more rural and traveling to difficult.
+So, this is a great opportunity for businesses to leverage to provide their service to areas that are more rural and traveling to difficult.

 Impact of Drones on Delivery Service Methods

 - Shift in focus to order fulfillment: A faster delivery system will increase the pressure on fulfillment warehouses.
 This will reduce the time it takes to pick and ship orders.